erikh/scarlett-school/lessons/unix/3-filesystem-commands.md

   to learn them all.
 - `mv`: Move file or directory. `mv` is how you move files and directories to other parts of the filesystem, or rename them in place, too.
 - `cp`: Copy file.
-Make a copy of hte file, which takes the same amount of space on disk.
+Make a copy of the file, which takes the same amount of space on disk.
 If `-R` is provided, it works "recursively", similar to `rm`, copying whole directory trees.
 - `pwd`: Print Working Directory.
 This just tells you where you are at.
 Handy